-Andasibe is arguably Madagascar’s premier rainforest reserve.
-It combines Analamazoatra Reserve with the forests of Mantadia.
-The extensive network of trails throughout the reserve offers frequent sightings of spectacular wildlife and virtually assured views of indri, which have been habituated.
+Andasibe-Mantadia National Park is arguably Madagascar’s premier rainforest reserve, combining Analamazoatra Reserve with the forests of Mantadia.
+The extensive network of trails throughout the reserve offers frequent sightings of spectacular wildlife and virtually assured views of the fabulous indri.

 Madagascar’s vibrant capital city is the beginning and end point of any trip to the island.
 Built on a series of hills, many of the old buildings and narrow, cobbled streets retain an almost medieval quality.
 Walking around the city, you will find evidence of several cultures, neither exclusively African nor Asian,

 Nestling amongst rocky outcrops on the southern boundary of Isalo National Park, these French-owned hotels are amongst Madagascar’s finest.
 Local stone has been used to construct buildings that appear almost as extensions of the natural rock.
 Each hotel has a pool, and offers guided walks in the park.